What's your name?

 Next, we added a button at the bottom of their Quality Matter section:

-And for people who missed all the subtle hints above– I’m looking at you Steve– we displayed a frosted glass overlay (imagine a locked screen) at the 40% scroll depth point of the page:
+And for people who missed all 4 of the subtle hints above– I’m looking at you Steve– we displayed a frosted glass overlay (imagine a locked screen) at the 40% scroll depth point of the page:

 This technique maximizes visibility while minimizing CTA repetition.